With all the technology and video platforms available to everyone, becoming an online personal trainer has never been easier.

-This type of online personal training is very similar to gym-based training, except you communicate to your clients via phone, e-mail, Skype, through an app, or even a special software.
+This type of online personal training is very similar to gym-based training, except you communicate to your clients via phone, email, through a video calling app, or specialized fitness software.

 2. PDF or Video Fitness Programs

-Either PDF or videos are pre-made, so any new client could just hop on board and follow the program without additional work from you.
+Since they are pre-made, any new client can hop on board and follow the program at their own pace without additional work from you.

 You are the boss of your personal training business, so you can create a hybrid fitness program if you want to.
 For example: